techguruhacks-git/Tarot-card-game.github.io/README.md

 # Fortune-card-game.github.io

+Disclaimer: This project is made by Tutorial and I add some features and change the user interface also take help of AI to solve some error only.

 Highseas Fortune Card Game:

 This project Have an interactive "Fortune card flip" effeect using HTML , CSS and Javascript.